 - Allow for smooth:

 How to know if a hip adjustment is necessary?
-If there is any type of discomfort, soreness, and especially pain, a chiropractor is the best medical professional to perform an examination and recommend if an adjustment is necessary or could just need ice/heat and rest.
+Suppose there is any type of discomfort, soreness, and especially pain.
+In that case, a chiropractor is the best medical professional to perform an examination and recommend if an adjustment is necessary or it could just need ice/heat and rest.

-However, if the source is being caused by another condition or injury the chiropractor will recommend the proper health care professional/specialist that can treat the issue.
-Hip pain can also be brought on from a different part of the body having its own issues.
+However, if another condition or injury is causing the source, the chiropractor will recommend the proper health care professional/specialist to treat the issue.
+Hip pain can also be brought on by a different body part having its own issues.
 One of the most common types of hip pain is actually from a hernia or sciatica.

 Chiropractic Hip Realignment